-He is currently a senior postdoctoral researcher at the Humanoid & Human Centred Mechatronics (HHCM) Lab of the advanced robotics department (ADVR), focusing on the development and control of torque-controlled robotic systems.
+He is currently a senior postdoctoral researcher at the Humanoid & Human Centred Mechatronics (HHCM) group, focusing on the development and control of torque-controlled robotic systems.
 His research interests include modeling, simulation and control of variable impedance joint robots with the focus on friendly physical human-robot interaction, as well as design and development of compliant modules and sensors.
 He has been serving as a reviewer for high ranked international journals such as T-MECH, T-ASE, T-RO and RAS and international conferences such as ICRA, IROS and RSS.
 He also serves as a guest editor in the Frontiers Journals for the topic on

 Navvab Kashiri, Nikos G. Tsagarakis, Michael Van Damme , Bram Vanderborght, Darwin G. Caldwell, Enhanced Physical Interaction Performance for Compliant Joint Manipulators using Proxy-based Sliding Mode Control, International Conference on Informatics in Control, Automation and Robotics.